advanced-computer-lab-2023/Clinic/README.md

 ## 🤝 Contribute

-We welcome contributions to Copilot&Sons El7a2ny Clinic.
+We welcome contributions to Copilot & Sons El7a2ny Clinic.
 If you want to contribute, it's as easy as:

 1. Fork the repo
 2. Create a new branch (`git checkout -b my-new-feature`)